 IPA 14 (alcohol content 5,9%) is a light, top fermented beer and an amber colour.
 We used Pale ale, Munich and caramel malt as well as Sládek, Amarillo and Cascade cryo hops.
 IPA 14 has a strong aroma and a nice bitter taste.

 STOUT 17 (alcohol content 6,7%) is a top fermented STOUT brewed from five types of malt and roasted barley.
-Our brewer made it a year ago and aged it in kegs.
 It’s very dark in color and has thick creamy foam.
 The aroma is more coffee than hops.
-Only in bottles.
+You can get freshly poured here or try it's aged version in bottles .